-The Capital One Venture Rewards Credit Card starts with a Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+The Capital One Venture Rewards Credit Card starts with a Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
 The rewards rate is 2 Miles per dollar on every purchase, every day.

 The card has an annual fee of $95, while The American Legion USAA Rewards™ Visa Signature® Card’s annual fee is $0.
 But the perks and flexibility the Capital One Venture Rewards Credit Card offers compared with The American Legion USAA Rewards™ Visa Signature® Card may be worth the fee to potential cardmembers.